Landscape Attraction Places in China

 East Mount Tai in Shandong Province:

-It connects the worlds of the deity, human and ghost, and also was the most sacred place where remarkable emperors used to hold grand ceremonies to worship the heaven.
+It connects the worlds of the deity, human and ghost, and also was the most sacred place where remarkable emperors used to hold grand ceremonies to worship heaven.

 West Mount Hua in Shaanxi Province: